SIVIRA/unwallet-client-sdk-js/README.md

 ## Example

-To execute the sample codes below, you need to create an "application" (client) with dAuth in advance.
+To execute the sample codes below, you need to create an application with dAuth in advance.

 ### Initialization